Chart Color Schemes

 Household Composition

-Urangan - Wondunna has a typical household mix, with a fairly typical median household size
+Urangan - Wondunna has a typical household mix, with a lower-than-average median household size

-Family households constitute 69.7% of all households, including 21.0% couples with children, 36.2% couples without children, and 11.7% single parent families.
+Family households comprise 69.7% of all households, including 21.0% couples with children, 36.2% couples without children, and 11.7% single parent families.
 Non-family households account for the remaining 30.3%, with lone person households at 26.5% and group households comprising 3.8%.
-The median household size is 2.3 people, which aligns with the average in the Rest of Qld.
+The median household size is 2.3 people, which is smaller than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households